liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 ---

-The first tag we will look at is `portlet:actionURL`.
+The first tag we'll look at is `portlet:actionURL`.

 ##### The portlet:actionURL tag [](id=portlet-actionurl-tag-liferay-portal-6-2-dev-guide-04-en)